-Unlike the other options, this detergent sheet doesn’t dissolve in the washer (for good measure, too).
-Instead, the plant fiber–based sheet works as a color catcher, trapping dyes and preventing color bleeding.
+Unlike the other options, these detergent sheets don’t dissolve in the washer (for good measure, too).
+Instead, the plant fiber–based sheets work as a color catcher, trapping dyes and preventing color bleeding.
 We appreciated this feature when doing a load of multicolored towels.
 After a wash, the sheet can also go in the dryer to prevent static.
-Ease says that the sheet also prevents “harmful dyes and chemicals from reaching our water source” by trapping them in the sheet, but while the company suggests the sheet is recyclable, we weren’t sure how to recycle it properly.
+Ease says that the sheets also prevent “harmful dyes and chemicals from reaching our water source” by trapping them in the sheet, but while the company suggests the sheet is recyclable, we weren’t sure how to recycle it properly.
 The little piece of fabric didn’t seem like it should go with mixed paper/cardboard or metal/glass/plastic, so it ended up in the trash.

 How We Chose These Products

 To find the best laundry detergent sheets, we sought out brands making detergent with plastic-free packaging and without harmful ingredients, and then put them to the test, running laundry cycles with a smorgasbord of tough stains—tea, mustard, salsa, vanilla extract, dirt, and chocolate milk.
 We eliminated brands that just couldn’t handle stains, and used a conventional liquid detergent as a comparative to see how environmentally friendly brands stacked up.